Free Preschool Lesson Plans for Winter

 When you study a winter theme in your preschool, you can teach anything from snow and ice to penguins and hibernating animals.
 There are tons of content options!

 One such options includes mittens and snowcaps as a part of your winter lesson plans for preschoolers; but why not take it one step further and do an entire weekly theme of winter clothes?!
+It is one of my favorite January preschool themes.

-FAQ About Teaching a Winter Theme
+FAQ About Teaching a Winter Theme in January

 January is the most popular time to teach a winter theme in preschool.
 Topics like ice and snowmen, mittens and boots, and penguins and arctic animals are all fitting.
 Try spending an entire week learning all about winter clothing.